inezakevin23/alu_regex-data-extraction-inezakevin23/README.md

 # Regex Data Extraction - Junior Full Stack Project

 ## Project Overview
-This project demonstrates the extraction of different types of data from text using Regular Expressions (Regex) in JavaScript.
-The program scans a set of sample strings and extracts:
+This project demonstrates the extraction of different types of data from user-provided text using Regular Expressions (Regex) in JavaScript.
+The web application allows users to input or paste text, and then extracts and displays:

 - Email addresses
 - URLs